bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 #Challenge Map:#

 - :white_check_mark: Challenge is fully written and QA'd
+- :blue_book: Challenge has been proofread and is ready for QA
-- :pencil: Challenge is written but needs QA
+- :pencil: Challenge is fully written
 - :pencil2: Challenge needs to be written

 ---